 Photograph 26.
-Three visible best management practices at the Priscilla's Well KFA.
+Three visible best management practices at the Priscilla's Well KFA: roadway guardrails (left), rock gabions (center), and preserve fence (right).

-Priscilla's Well KFA encompasses a broad, flat hilltop whose highest elevation is slightly more than 940 feet amsl.
+Priscilla's Well KFA encompasses a broad, flat hilltop with a highest elevation of slightly more than 940 feet amsl.
 Both Priscilla's Cave and Priscilla's Well Cave entrances lie within the 940-foot contour line.
-Neither cave, nor any karst features within the KFA, likely drain a significant area due to the lack of relief from hilltop placement.
+None of the caves nor karst features within the KFA likely drain a significant area due to the lack of relief from hilltop placement.
 The features generally drain a few hundred square feet up-gradient from cave entrances.

-The Priscilla's Well KFA is underlain by the Edwards Formation which is estimated to range from 120 to 200 feet in regional thickness (Collins 2002; Verdoorn 1994; Senger et al. 1990).
-There are identifiable preferential development horizons for karst features within the Edwards Formation that correspond with less resistant limestone beds even though the Edwards Formation has not been stratigraphically subdivided north of Austin.
-Hundreds of karst feature analyses on more than 5,000 acres surrounding the Priscilla's Well KFA (Verdoorn 1994) found that cave development was largely confined to three distinct solution zones at the top, middle, and base of the Edwards respectively.
+The Priscilla's Well KFA is underlain by the Edwards Formation, which is estimated to range from 120 to 200 feet in regional thickness (Collins 2002; Verdoorn 1994; Senger et al. 1990).
+There are identifiable preferential development horizons for karst features within the Edwards Formation that correspond with less-resistant limestone beds even though the Edwards Formation has not been stratigraphically subdivided north of Austin.
+Hundreds of karst feature analyses on more than 5,000 acres surrounding the Priscilla's Well KFA (Verdoorn 1994) found that cave development was largely confined to three distinct solution zones at the top, middle, and base of the Edwards Formation.
 The hilltop containing the Priscilla's Well KFA is capped by an outcrop of the upper solution zone that is isolated by erosion along the drainage divide between Cowan and Berry creeks.
-All known karst features within the KFA are confined within that zone, which appears to be roughly 20 feet thick.
+All known karst features within the KFA are confined within that zone, which appears to be approximately 20 feet thick.

-The Edwards Formation also hosts nearly impermeable limestone and chert alternating beds that serve as barriers to downward moving groundwater creating wet weather seeps where lateral groundwater movement is expressed as hillside seeps which only flow after heavy rain.
-Alternating zones of dissolution and impermeable beds constrain the most mapped caves vertical extent in the area.
+The Edwards Formation also hosts nearly impermeable limestone and chert alternating beds that serve as barriers to downward-moving groundwater, creating wet-weather seeps where lateral groundwater movement is expressed as hillside seeps, which only flow after heavy rain.
+Alternating zones of dissolution and impermeable beds constrain most mapped caves vertical extent in the area, preventing vertical cave formation.
 Vertical shaft passages are nearly absent in Williamson County except in caves adjacent to faults.
 No faults are known to occur within the Priscilla's Well KFA.
+All caves within the

-All Priscilla's Well KFA caves are formed predominantly along bedding planes horizontally with relatively minor vertical expression at their entrances.
+Priscilla's Well KFA are formed predominantly along bedding planes horizontally with relatively minor vertical expression at their entrances.
 Surface water entering the caves and karst features within the Priscilla's Well KFA is incorporated with a perched groundwater system where short residence time water drained by gravity radially away from the hilltop to discharge along the hillside.
-The groundwater flows downward through the upper Edwards Formation solution zone containing the macroscopic karst features until it intersects an impermeable layer that slow progress until exiting the hillside.
-This interpretation is strongly supported by several wet weather seeps presence at the 887-foot contour line.
+The groundwater flows downward through the upper Edwards Formation solution zone containing the macroscopic karst features until it intersects an impermeable layer that slows progress until exiting the hillside.
+This interpretation is strongly supported by the presence of several wet-weather seeps at the 887-foot contour line.
 These seeps were observed flowing following unusually rainy weather in summer 2007 and were not observed during dry periods in 2008.